joshuabradley012/joshbradley-hugo/content/is-it-bad-practice-to-extend-this-in-javascript.md

 Which actually seems to be a better implementation.
 But now I need to have this awareness when developing classes.

+---

-There's the crux.
-Extending `this` creates elegant classes, but is dangerous in the scope of larger projects.
-Collisions will lead to bugs.
-Setting properties is the preferred method.
+The crux of extending `this` is its danger.
+Having objects closer to vanilla JavaScript is beautiful.
+But collisions will lead to bugs.
+Because of that, setting properties is now my preferred method.

 What do you think?